InderPabla/NEAT/README.md

 - 2 ouputs which control rotaitonal velocity
 - Fitness is based on number of tracks passed through in succession
 - Racer does not need a directional angle to the next track.
-- Racer must figure forward purely from its sensors.
+- Racer must figure optimal strategy purely from its sensors.
 ![](https://github.com/InderPabla/NEAT/blob/master/Images/12.gif)

 ## Creature learns to to maximize distance travelled without dieing.